ishegatron/pykaraoke/README.txt

 No song files are provided - this package provides you with the player needed to play your own karaoke song files.

+Version 0.8.0 adds functionality to download MPEG files from YouTube and other sites.

 ---------------------------------------------------------------------------

 INSTALLATION (LINUX, SOURCE INSTALLS)